-Active: A formal initiated member of a fraternity or sorority.
+Active Member: A formally initiated member of a fraternity or sorority.

 Alumnus: A fraternity member who has graduated from college.

-Bid: A formal invitation to pledge or associate with a chapter.
+Bid: A formal invitation to join an organization.

-Bid Day: final day of recruitment when the potential new member receives an invitation to join a chapter.
+Bid Day: The final day of recruitment when a potential new member receives an invitation to join an organization.

-Brother: A term used when referring to other members of a Fraternity.
+Brother: A term used to refer to other members of a fraternity.

-Brotherhood: Intangible, yet the most cherished of assets among all Greek members, brotherhood is the foundations of fraternity life.
-It is difficult to explain, but it can be basically characterized by each fraternity's most common and identifiable element.
+Brotherhood: Intangible, yet the most cherished of assets among fraternity members - brotherhood is the foundation of fraternity life.

-Call/Chant: A vocal sound (sometimes high-pitched) used by members of cultural based Greek organizations to acknowledge one another.
+Call/Chant: A vocal sound used by members of culturally-based organizations to acknowledge one another.

-Chapter Advisor: an alumni member who advises students in specific chapter procedures.
+Chapter Advisor: An alumni member who advises students in specific organizational procedures.

-Colony: group of students who have started a new fraternity or sorority.
+Colony: A group of students that has started a new chapter of a fraternity or sorority on campus.

-Community Service: Services volunteered by individuals or an organization to benefit a community or its institutions.
+Community Service: Services volunteered by individuals of an organization to benefit a community or its institution.

 Crossed: The actual date of initiation into a multicultural Greek organization.
 The term is used to represent the symbolic “crossing of the burning sands."

-Fraternity: A men's social student organization having secret rites; a student organization for scholastic, professional, or extracurricular activities.
+Fraternity: A student organization (can be male, female, or coed) that has secret rites; a student organization for academic, professional, or extracurricular activities.
 The term “fraternity” also applies to some women’s groups.

 Greek: A member of a fraternity or sorority.

-Hazing: any action or situation which recklessly or intentionally endangers the mental or physical health or safety of an individual or which willfully destroys or removes public or private property for the purpose of initiation or admission into or affiliation with, or as a condition for continued membership in, any organization operating under the sanction of or recognized as an organization by the University.
-(See the appendix of the Villanova University Student Handbook.)
+Hazing: Any action or situation that recklessly or intentionally endangers the mental or physical health or safety of an individual, or which willfully destroys or removes public or private property for the purpose of initiation or admission into or affiliation with, or as a condition for continued membership in, any organization operating under the sanction of or recognized as an organization by the university.
+(See the Villanova University Student Handbook appendix for more information).

-Leadership: Many leadership opportunities are available within the Greek community.
-Not only are officer positions available in each chapter, but also Greek affiliation opens doors to organizations all over campus.
+Leadership: Many leadership opportunities exist within Fraternity and Sorority Life.
+Not only are officer positions available in each chapter and council, but affiliation also opens doors to other involvement opportunities across campus.

-Legacy: Man or woman whose mother, father, sister, brother, grandmother, grandfather, or other immediate family member was or is currently a member of a particular organization.
-Each (inter)national organization may have their own definition of legacy.
+Legacy: An individual whose mother, father, sister, brother, grandmother, grandfather, or other immediate family member was or is currently a member of a particular organization.
+Each inter/national organization may have its own definition of "legacy."

-Line: The members of a cultural Greek organization new member class.
+Line: Members of a cultural Greek organization's new member class.

-List Social Event: A social event in which invitations are given to friends of the sponsoring fraternity.
-The fraternity then produces a list of invited guests, and those invited are bussed to a third party vendor for the event.
-(See the Fraternity List Party Guidelines in the Social Policy for policies regarding these events.)
+List Social Event: A social event in which invitations are given to friends of a sponsoring organization.
+The organization then produces a list of invited guests, and attendees travel via bus to a third party vendor for the event.
+(See the Fraternity List Party Guidelines section of the Social Policy for specific procedures regarding these events).

 Multicultural Greek Council (MGC): A representative body for Villanova'a multicultural Greek organizations.

-Mixer: A social gathering between one (or more) sorority and one (or more) fraternity held at a third party vendor and limited to 3 hours.
-(See Social Policy for the policies regarding these events.)
+Mixer: A social gathering between one (or more) sorority and one (or more) fraternity held at a third party vendor.
+These events cannot be longer than three hours.
+(See Social Policy for the specific procedures regarding these events).

-NALFO: National Association of Latino Fraternal Organizations is an umbrella council for Latino Greek Letter Organizations.
-The purpose of NALFO is to promote and foster positive interfraternal relations, communication, and development of all Latino Fraternal organizations through mutual respect, leadership, honesty, professionalism and education.
+National Association of Latino Fraternal Organizations (NALFO): An umbrella Council for Latino Greek Letter Organizations.
+The purpose of NALFO is to promote and foster positive interfraternal relations, communication, and development of all Latino fraternal organizations through mutual respect, leadership, honesty, professionalism, and education.

 Neophyte: A new member of a multicultural Greek organization.

-New Member/Associate: Member of a Fraternal organization who has not yet been initiated.
+New Member/Associate: A member of a fraternal organization that has not yet been initiated.

-New Member Pin: A pin that designates a new member of a Greek organization.
+New Member Badge: A badge that designates a new member of a fraternity or sorority.

-New Member Recruitment: The continual process of recruiting members for a Greek organization (usually IFC and NPC).
+New Member Recruitment: The continual process of recruiting members for a fraternity or sorority (typically IFC and NPC).

-Philanthropy: Charitable project to raise money and awareness for a particular cause sponsored by each chapter on campus.
+Philanthropy: A charitable project to raise money and awareness for a particular cause sponsored by each organization on campus.

-Potential New Member: Student who participates in either formal or informal recruitment.
+Potential New Member: A student that participates in either formal or informal recruitment.

-Presidents’ Council: The governing body encompassing all chapter presidents.
-Provides speakers for campus, organizes and coordinates Greek 101 and Greek Week.
+Presidents’ Council: A governing body encompassing all chapter presidents.

-Recommendations/References: Written letter recommending a potential member for membership signed by an alumnus, these are not necessary for students to participate in recruitment.
+Recommendations/References: A written letter from an alumnus or alumna recommending a potential new member for membership.
+These are not necessary for students to participate in recruitment.

-Recruitment: Social experience organized by the Panhellenic and Interfraternity Councils in which mutual selection allows each potential new member to determine chapter membership.
+Recruitment: A social experience organized by the Panhellenic and Interfraternity Councils in which mutual selection allows each potential new member and chapter to determine membership.

-Recruitment Counselor: Woman or man who is available during formal recruitment to answer questions about recruitment.
+Recruitment Counselor: Individual who is available during formal recruitment to answer questions about recruitment.

-Recruitment Guide (Rho Gamma): A disaffiliated member of an organization who assists potential members through the recruitment process.
+Recruitment Guide (Rho Gamma): A disaffiliated member of an organization who assists potential members throughout the recruitment process.

 Ritual: A detailed act or series of acts carried out by an individual to represent their organization’s values.

-Scholarship: The Greek system at Villanova University strives for high scholarship.
-A minimum grade point average of 2.4 is required by sororities and fraternities in order to become an initiated member.
-Each chapter has a scholarship program to provide incentives, coordinate study hours, and to encourage members to achieve their highest academic goals.
+Scholarship: Fraternity and Sorority Life at Villanova University strives for high scholarship.
+A minimum GPA of 2.75 is required to participate in the recruitment process.
+Each chapter has a scholarship program to provide incentives, coordinate study groups, and to encourage members to achieve their highest academic goals.

-Sister: A term used when referring to other members of a sorority.
+Sister: A term used to refer to other members of a sorority.

-Sisterhood: Intangible, yet the most cherished of assets among all Greek members, sisterhood is the foundations of sorority life.
-It is difficult to explain, but it can be basically characterized by each sorority's most common and identifiable element.
+Sisterhood: Intangible, yet the most cherished of assets among all sorority members - sisterhood is the foundation of sorority life.

-Social: The Greek system at Villanova University offers a well-rounded social life, and provides the opportunity for developing lifelong friendships.
-Many activities are organized not only to become closer to one's sisters and brothers, but to members of other chapters as well.
-Men and women get together for informal or formal dances that provide many rewarding and fun memories.
+Social: Fraternity and Sorority Life at Villanova University provides opportunities for a well-rounded social life, as well as for developing lifelong friendships.
+Many activities are organized not only to become closer to one's sisters or brothers, but to members of other chapters, as well.

-Social Event: General term that includes mixer, formal, date party that must be registered in accordance with the social policy.
+Social Event: A general term that includes mixers, formals, and date parties that must be registered in accordance with the Social Policy.
 (See Appendix)

-Sorority: A women's social student organization having secret rites; a student organization for scholastic, professional, or extracurricular activities.
+Sorority: A female student organization that has secret rites; a student organization for academic, professional, and extracurricular purposes.

-Strict Silence: Not discussing recruitment with non-sorority members outside of the recruitment events.
+Strict Silence: A time period when members of sororities may not discuss recruitment with non-sorority members outside of recruitment events.

-Stroll: A line dance done by members of multicultural Greek organizations (usually at a party or step show).
+Stroll: A line dance done by members of multicultural Greek organizations (usually at a step show).